The Netherlands, Limmel

 • Design and construction of the new flood barrier

-We learn from one another, so that we come up with smart and sustainable solutions together
+We learned from one another, so that we came up with smart and sustainable solutions together.

 Project details